dimsemenov/PhotoSwipe/docs/react-image-gallery.md

 ---
 id: react-image-gallery
-title: Image Gallery for React
+title: Image Gallery with Lightbox for React
 sidebar_label: for React
 ---

-Here's a basic example on how to create a simple image gallery with React. ([edit Stackblitz](https://stackblitz.com/edit/react-ts-gvpqsb?file=SimpleGallery.js)).
+Here's a basic example of how to attach PhotoSwipe Lightbox to a simple image grid in React. ([edit Stackblitz](https://stackblitz.com/edit/react-ts-gvpqsb?file=SimpleGallery.js)).
+The example creates a simple component from an array of image URLs and sizes.

+The example uses dynamic import - PhotoSwipe JS starts loading only after the user clicks on a thumbnail.
+If you'd like to load PhotoSwipe initially - set `pswpModule: PhotoSwipe` as [shown here](/getting-started/#without-dynamic-import).

 <iframe src="https://stackblitz.com/edit/react-ts-gvpqsb?embed=1&file=SimpleGallery.js&hideNavigation=1"></iframe>

 If you want to provide images data directly to PhotoSwipe, refer to [Data sources page](/data-sources).

-There is also an unofficial [React gallery component by @irudoy](https://github.com/dromru/react-photoswipe-gallery) that could be very useful.